 Whenever possible, Dr. Shouhed utilizes robotic and laparoscopic methods for repairing hernias.
 A ventral hernia can be repaired using tiny incisions in the abdomen to access the weakened spot in the abdominal wall.
 A laparoscope with a small camera is inserted inside the cavity to view the hernia.
 Specialized tools with robotic assistance can enter the small openings and retract the bulging tissue.
 A small piece of surgical mesh is adhered to the abdominal muscle to repair the ventral hernia.

 If you have symptoms of a ventral hernia and live in the West Hollywood or Los Angeles area, contact our office to book an appointment.
-We can schedule a consultation with Dr. Danny Shouhed to discuss ventral hernia treatment at our office in LA.
+We can schedule a consultation with Dr. Danny Shouhed to discuss ventral hernia treatment and other types of hernia surgery at our office in LA.